-156 Can a TSP participant withdraw the money in his or her TSP account while still employed by the Postal Service or other government agency?
+156 Can a TSP participant withdraw the money in their TSP account while still employed by the Postal Service or other government agency?

-Yes, employees who are facing hardship situations or who reach age 591⁄2 and want to make account withdrawals for any reason may now do so.
+Yes, employees who are facing hardship situations or who reach age $591/2$ and want to make account withdrawals for any reason may now do so.

-In-service withdrawals before age 591/2 will be subject to the 10 percent early withdrawal penalty tax (which does not apply to those making agebased withdrawals).
+In-service withdrawals before age 591/ will be subject to the 10 percent early withdrawal penalty tax (which does not apply to those making age-based withdrawals).
 Both forms of withdrawals will be taxable income in the year in which payment is made, and may be subject to the mandatory 20 percent federal income tax withholding unless rolled over into an IRA.

-157 Can a TSP participant who separates from the USPS or other federal agency leave his or her savings in the TSP?
+157 Can a TSP participant who separates from the USPS or other federal agency leave their savings in the TSP?